s-20/unnamed/CharacterCreation.md

 Stuff is all about your possessions.
 Although big property or something like being very wealthy are handled with Aspects or Connections, other things are more or less “free” during character creation.

 What is and isn‘t available is up to the GM and should be established (or at least hinted at) in Parameters, but generally things like clothes, mundane weapons or armor, a reasonable amount of cash on hand, and a place to live are all Stuff you just have.

 You can also just have anything that‘s generally accepted to be a part of life in the setting you‘re using.
 For instance, in a modern game set in an industrialized nation, you can probably have a smartphone, internet wherever you live, and maybe even a car or other transportation if that would be normal for where and when the story takes place.

 unnamed doesn‘t do a lot of accounting.
 Your character can be assumed to have access to a reasonable amount of stuff, with a reasonable amount of middle-class wealth, provided that‘s what‘s established in the Parameters.
 You have some cash on hand, and some credit if that makes sense too.
-If you have *a lot* of money/property/income/credit, that‘s going to cost you a Connection or (if you‘re basically Bruce Wayne or Tony Tark) an Aspect.
-If you‘re poorer than whatever the parameters establish as average, that‘s a possible Tangle.
+If you have *a lot* of money/property/income/credit, that‘s going to cost you a Connection or (if you‘re basically Bruce Wayne or Tony Stark) an Aspect.
+If you‘re significantly poorer than whatever the parameters establish as average, that‘s a possible Tangle.

 Either way, you don‘t need to make or track an extensive equipment list.
 Note the really important stuff (important mechanically, like special weapons/armor, or exceptional tools, and important personally, like your locket with a picture of your dead husband), mention where you‘re living and where your normal income comes from.
 After that, you have what it would be reasonable for you to have.
-If you‘re out on an adventure and you need a screwdriver, and it would make sense for your character to be carrying one (because she‘s a mechanic or something), then she has one.
+If you need a screwdriver, and it would make sense for your character to be carrying one (because she‘s a mechanic or something), then she has one.
 Otherwise, she‘s going to have to find one.

 See [Stuff](Stuff.md) for more details.